brunokoga/pathfinder-markdown/prd_markdown/bestiary3/magmin.md

 Magmins are paranoid and untrusting.
 Always fearful of the larger denizens of the Plane of Fire, magmins harangue any interlopers with dozens of questions, asking where they are going, where they came from, and what they are doing near the magmins' precious magma pools.
 If travelers' answers are unsatisfactory, the magmins try to shuffle the creatures off as quickly as possible.
 Those who refuse to leave risk being thrown into a pool of liquid rock.

 Magmins take great pride in the cultivation of their magma pools.
 Each magma pool has a different purpose, such as bathing, cooking meals, or relaxation.
 Magmins add minerals and salts to these pools to properly season them for their intended uses.
-Cooking pools (sometimes called âmurder poolsâ by strangers) burn hotter than most others, and relaxation pools are generally darker than bathing pools.
+Cooking pools (sometimes called “murder pools” by strangers) burn hotter than most others, and relaxation pools are generally darker than bathing pools.

 Upon reaching adulthood, magmins stand 4 feet tall, their dense compositions giving them a weight of 300 pounds.